About the Author

 (NOTE: If you’re looking for the blog Little Bytes of Life, you’re in the right place.
 I re-branded this blog in June 2017.)

 My name is Elizabeth, and I’m a genealogist, freelance writer, web developer, speaker, and second-generation California native.
 Thanks to a favorite aunt who got me started, I’ve been researching my own family history for over three decades.

-I started this blog more than 10 years ago.
-I enjoy sharing family stories, technology, and methodology tips, and generally
+I started this blog in October 2007.
+I enjoy sharing family stories, technology, and methodology

 stirring up trouble fostering community among genealogists.
 To that end, I host the monthly “Genealogy Blog Party,” and all family historians – even those without blogs – are welcome to participate. 😊

 As a member of the Association of Professional Genealogists (APG), I am the immediate past president of the award-winning Second Life Chapter, as well as the webmaster for the Southern California Chapter.
 In addition, I am the treasurer and past organizing vice president of the Second Life Virtual Genealogical Society (SLVGS), the first completely virtual society to be recognized by the Federation of Genealogical Societies (FGS).